fre5h/DoctrineEnumBundle/README.md

     protected $id;

     /**
-     * Note, that type of field should be same as you set in doctrine config in this case it is BasketballPositionType *
+     * Note, that type of the field should be same as you set in doctrine config
+     * (in this case it is BasketballPositionType)
+     *
      * @DoctrineAssert\Enum(entity="AppBundle\DBAL\Types\BasketballPositionType")
      * @ORM\Column(name="position", type="BasketballPositionType", nullable=false)